apteryxlabs/docker-traefik-https/README.md

 </p>

 This is a cookiecutter template for quickly generating https-compatible FastAPI web apps.
-It pre-configures [Traefik](https://doc.traefik.io/traefik/) and the relevant [Docker Compose](https://docs.docker.com/compose/) files to save you time writing boilerplate.
-We wrote it to save time when deploying new APIs, while keeping things secure.
+It pre-configures [Traefik](https://doc.traefik.io/traefik/) and the relevant [Docker Compose](https://docs.docker.com/compose/) files and boilerplate.

 This does NOT write your site for you - that would be magic 🧙